roura356a/justlazy/README.md

 <span data-src="default/image" data-alt="some alt text"
       data-srcset="small/image 600w, big/image 1000w"
       data-title="some title" data-error-handler="some handler"
-      class="justlazy-placeholder">
+      class="perezoso-placeholder">
 </span>
 ```
-As you can see, the default lazy loading spinner is provided by the `justlazy-placeholder` class.
+As you can see, the default lazy loading spinner is provided by the `perezoso-placeholder` class.

 ### 2. Register event
 There are three possiblities to trigger the lazy loading of the image(s).

-The most comfortable one registers an event listener for all placeholders with a specific css class (e.g. `justlazy-placeholder`).
+The most comfortable one registers an event listener for all placeholders with a specific css class (e.g. `perezoso-placeholder`).
 The images will be loaded automatically if they become visible.
 The parameters are the `css-class` as string and optional `options`.
 ```
-Justlazy.registerLazyLoadByClass(css-class[, options]);
+Perezoso.registerLazyLoadByClass(css-class[, options]);
 ```

 If you need more flexibility, the next function accepts as first parameter the html object of the placeholder.
 So you can decide how to extract the placeholder objects out of the html.
 The parameters are the `placeholder` as object and `options` if you need them.
 ```
-Justlazy.registerLazyLoad(placeholder[, options]);
+Perezoso.registerLazyLoad(placeholder[, options]);
 ```

 The most flexible way is to use the last function, which has to be called manually to load the image.
 The advantage is, that you can use custom events (e.g. a sliding event of a gallery) to trigger the lazy loading.
 The parameters are `placeholder` as object and `options`.
 ```
-Justlazy.lazyLoad(placeholder[, options]);
+Perezoso.lazyLoad(placeholder[, options]);
 ```

 #### Parameters